Syon Park’s Enchanted Woodland | A 600 year old forest lit up

 All the money raised from the ticket sales goes directly back into finding the event itself, and any profits left over will be re-invested directly into the restoration of the Gardens and Great Conservatory.

-NOTE: Syon Park’s Enchanted Woodland is open every weekend from Friday November 15 until Sunday December 1st.
+NOTE: Syon Park’s Enchanted Woodland is open on weekends between 12th November 2021 – 28th November 2021.
 Tickets cost £10 and are available right HERE.

 Syon Park | Syon House, TW8 8JF